Breastfed Baby Weight Gain

-Breastfed and formula-fed babies grow at different rates.
-In general, breastfed babies tend to be leaner, which is healthier, especially in the long run.
-Here’s a general guide to the growth of breastfed babies during the first year:
+Formula-fed and breastfed baby weight gain will vary because they grow at different rates.
+In general, breastfed babies tend to be leaner, which is healthier, especially in the long run (See 7 Ways Breastfed Babies Become Healthier Adults).
+Here’s a general guide to the growth and breastfed baby weight gain during the first year:

 - Weight gain of 4-7 ounces (112-200 grams) a week during the first month